Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 ## Vulnerabilities with Wireless Access Points

 ### **Rogue Access Point**
-**Unauthorized** access point plugged into a wired one. *(Can be accidental)*
+* **Unauthorized** access point plugged into a wired one. *(Can be accidental)*

 ### **Evil Twin Attack**
-Is a Rogue AP tha is broadcasting **the same (or very similar) SSID**.
+* Is a Rogue AP tha is broadcasting **the same (or very similar) SSID**.

 ### **802.11 Jammer**
-**Jamming is a form of intentional interference on wireless networks, designed as a DoS attack**.
+* **Jamming is a form of intentional interference on wireless networks, designed as a DoS attack**.
 This type of attack by overpowering the signals of a legitimate wireless AP, typically using a rogue AP with its transmit power set to very high levels.

 ### **Deauthentication / Disassociation Attack**
-Deauth Attack Is a type of denial-of-service attack that targets communication between a **user** and a **Wi-Fi wireless access point**.
+* Deauth Attack Is a type of denial-of-service attack that targets communication between a **user** and a **Wi-Fi wireless access point**.

 **Technical details:** The IEEE 802.11 (Wi-Fi) protocol contains the provision for a deauthentication frame.
 Sending the frame from the access point to a station is called a "sanctioned technique to inform a rogue station that they have been disconnected from the network".

-An attacker can send a deauthentication frame at any time to a wireless access point, with a spoofed address for the victim.
-The protocol does not require any encryption for this frame, even when the session was established with Wired Equivalent Privacy (WEP) for data privacy, and the attacker only needs to know the victim's MAC address, which is available in the clear through wireless network sniffing.

 ## Cracking WEP, WPA, WPA2 and WPS ⚔️